 You may not have much of a libido that makes you want sex, but that doesn’t mean that sex can’t feel good.
 And if you decide, “tonight, I want to feel GREAT”, you’re more likely to.
 When your brain is engaged, your body tends to follow.

 So that means making sure that you actually DO feel great.
-Of course it’s easier to reach orgasm if you actually are “in the mood” frequently, but it doesn’t mean it can’t happen.
-And if you take steps to make it your goal and make sure it does, you’re more likely to find that libido again.
+Of course it’s easier to reach orgasm if you actually are “in the mood” frequently, but it doesn’t mean it can’t happen if you’re not.
+Certainly orgasm can be difficult, but if you take steps to make orgasm happen, you’re more likely to find that libido again.
 If sex has just never felt good, my book The Good Girl’s Guide to Great Sex goes over all kinds of ways to make it feel stupendous–and to understand how things work.

 Remember that making sure it feels good for you DOESN’T mean that you have to be craving sex before you start.
 In fact, most women don’t.
 According to research, for men, desire PRECEDES making love.
 For women, desire comes after you start making love.
 So it’s not like you need to be panting first.